KoldKardio/godot-inventory/readme.md

-# This repo consists the godot inventory system using various methods
+# Repo consists of godot inventory system using various methods

 - check them later when uploaded